RebelToolbox/RebelDocumentation/tutorials/export/exporting_projects.rst

 - iOS: ``.zip``

-You can also configure it to export *only* the PCK or ZIP file, allowing a single exported main pack file to be used with multiple Godot executables.
+You can also configure it to export *only* the PCK or ZIP file, allowing a single exported main pack file to be used with multiple Rebel executables.
 When doing so, the export preset name must still be specified on the command line:

 .. code-block:: shell

-    godot --export-pack "Windows Desktop" some_name.pck
+    rebel --export-pack "Windows Desktop" some_name.pck

 It is often useful to combine the ``--export`` flag with the ``--path`` flag, so that you do not need to ``cd`` to the project folder before running